borisdayma/clip-jax/README.md

 # CLIP-JAX

-This repository is used to train custom vision models with JAX:
+This repository is used to train vision models with JAX:

-- custom model architectures
+- many types of model architectures
-- custom sharding strategies
+- any sharding strategy
-- training with constrastive loss such as [CLIP](https://arxiv.org/abs/2103.00020), [chunked sigmoid loss](https://arxiv.org/abs/2303.15343) or captioning loss such as [Cappa](https://arxiv.org/abs/2306.07915)
+- training with constrastive loss such as [CLIP](https://arxiv.org/abs/2103.00020), [chunked sigmoid loss](https://arxiv.org/abs/2303.15343) or captioning loss such as [CapPa](https://arxiv.org/abs/2306.07915)
 - downstream fine-tuning

+Refer to the report "[CapPa: Training vision models as captioners](https://wandb.ai/craiyon/cappa-jax/reports/CapPa-Training-vision-models-as-captioners--Vmlldzo4NDUyNDUz)" for the open-source reproduction of CapPa.

 ## Installation